Please also see the following pages for more detailed information.

 Direct examination and/or treatment of a patient.

-A genetic mutation that can be passed to the next generation.
-This may have been inherited from a parent or occurred at conception or early in foetal development.
+A change in DNA sequence of a gene that can be passed to the next generation.
+This gene change may have been inherited from a parent, or occurred at conception or early in foetal development.

 Repeated eye examination, including under anaesthetic, of young children perceived to be at risk for retinoblastoma.